mrazomej/phd/docs/src/chapter_05/section_03_model.md

 where $R$ is the absolute repressor copy number per cell, $V_{cell}$ is the cell volume, and $N_A$ is Avogadro's number.
 The *E. coli* cell volume is 2.1 fL [@Radzikowski2016], and Avogadro's number is $6.022 \times 10^{23}$.
-If we further include the conversion factor to turn M into nM we find that
+If we further include the conversion factor to turn M into nM, we find that
 $$
 [R] = \frac{R}{2.1 \times 10^{-15} L} \cdot \frac{1}{6.022 \times 10^{23}}
 \cdot \frac{10^9 \text{ nmol}}{1 \text{ mol}} \approx 0.8 \times R.
 $$
-Using this we simplify Eq. $\ref{eq:kroff_complete}$ as
+Using this, we simplify Eq. $\ref{eq:kroff_complete}$ as
 $$
 k^{(r)}_{\text{off}} \approx 0.8 \cdot k_o \cdot
 N_{NS} e^{\beta\Delta\varepsilon_r}